 Physicians generally define infertility as the inability to achieve a pregnancy after a year of unprotected intercourse.
-Recurrent pregnancy loss—that is, two or more miscarriages—is different from infertility, although both conditions result in the inability to achieve a healthy birth.
+Recurrent pregnancy loss—that is, two or more miscarriages—is different from infertility, although both conditions threaten the ability to achieve a healthy birth.
 The likelihood of both conditions increases with a woman’s age.

 While medical science has certainly extended the biological clock, 45 is not the new 35.
 Women who consult their physicians about later childbearing options are seeking a realistic perspective.
 As a woman ages, she has fewer eggs.
 Pregnancy rates begin to decline in a woman’s early 30s and decline more rapidly after about 37.
 Even so, physicians are unable to define an exact age after which a woman cannot achieve healthy pregnancy.
 Rather, we try to help her understand the factors that affect her individual situation.
 These include:

 - Her own general health prior to pregnancy